 Thank you to the Audubon Schoolyard Habitat Program donors, supporters, and partners for helping to bring greater learning and conservation to Connecticut communities.

-If your organization or business would like to support the Schoolyard Habitat Program as a donor or partner, please email Katie Blake, Audubon Connecticut Bird-Friendly Communities Manager.
+If your organization or business would like to support the Schoolyard Habitat Program as a donor or partner, please email Jillian Bell, Audubon Connecticut Bird-Friendly Communities Coordinator.

 The Community Foundation for Greater New Haven has a mission to create a positive and sustainable change in Connecticut's Greater New Haven region by increasing the amount of and enhancing the impact of community philanthropy.

 Dalio Foundation was founded in 2003 as a family foundation led by Ray and Barbara Dalio.
 The Foundation’s giving is intended to support the diverse philanthropic passions of each member of the Dalio family.
 Barbara leads the Foundation’s public education work.
 She is deeply committed to improving the educational outcomes of students in Connecticut through collaboration, shared learning, and engagement.